-- Increased working capital as a percentage of revenue due to an investment in inventory ahead of inflationary pricing pressures as well as growth in the business. - Investments in working capital are weighted to higher margin products
+- · Target is ~20% working capital to sales ratio - Increased working capital as a percentage of revenue early in 2018 due to an investment in inventory ahead of inflationary pricing pressures as well as growth in the business.
+Ended the year at target. - Investments in working capital are weighted to higher margin products